Aerodymier/SliderModule/README.md

 - ``TextLabel``: The TextLabel which will get updated when value changes.
 Has priority over ``TextBox`` on displaying values.
 (Type: TextLabel)
 - ``TextBox``: If you want the player to set a custom value between ``min`` and ``max`` values manually, use this.
 This applies the user specified value to ``self.CurrentValue`` when focus is lost from the TextBox with also moving the marker to the suitable location.
 Has required checks for number entries.
 If a ``TextLabel`` is not specified, this will get used on displaying values.
 (Type: TextBox)
 - ``Decimals``: The decimals you want to show in the slider ``TextLabel`` or ``TextBox``.
 Defaults to 1.
 (Type: number)
+- ``DefaultValue``: The default value you want to set to slider.
+This will automatically place the slider head to the target value and the TextLabel or TextBox if available.
+(Type: number)

 There are some events with a ``Slider`` object as well.